apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperProgrammers.md

     the fully qualified domain name belonging to the address.
 You can disable this 'canonicalization' by setting: zookeeper.sasl.client.canonicalize.hostname=false

+* *zookeeper.sasl.client.allowReverseDnsLookup* :
+    **New in 3.9.5:**
+    Controls whether reverse DNS lookup is enabled when constructing the server principal for the SASL client.
+    Default: false

 * *zookeeper.server.realm* :
     Realm part of the server principal.
 By default it is the client principal realm.